Florence: Tourism

 Tourism is the most significant industry in central Florence.
-From April to October, tourists outnumber local population.
-Tickets to the Uffizi and Accademia museums are regularly sold out and large groups regularly fill the basilicas of Santa Croce and Santa Maria Novella, both of which charge for entry.
+From April to October, tourists outnumber the local population.
+Tickets to the Uffizi and Accademia galleries are regularly sold out and large groups regularly fill the basilicas of Santa Croce and Santa Maria Novella, both of which charge for entry.
 Tickets for The Uffizi and Accademia can be purchased online prior to visiting.
 In 2010, readers of Travel + Leisure magazine ranked the city as their third favourite tourist destination.
 In 2015, Condé Nast Travel readers voted Florence as the best city in Europe.

 Studies by Euromonitor International have concluded that cultural and history-oriented tourism is generating significantly increased spending throughout Europe.

 Florence is believed to have the greatest concentration of art (in proportion to its size) in the world.
 Thus, cultural tourism is particularly strong, with world-renowned museums such as the Uffizi selling over 1.93 million tickets in 2014.
-The city's convention centre facilities were restructured during the 1990s and host exhibitions, conferences, meetings, social forums, concerts and other events all year.
+The city's convention centre facilities were restructured during the 1990s and host exhibitions, conferences, meetings, social forums, concerts and other events.

 In 2016, Florence had 20,588 hotel rooms in 570 facilities.
 International visitors use 75% of the rooms; some 18% of those were from the U.S. In 2014, the city had 8.5 million overnight stays.
 A Euromonitor report indicates that in 2015 the city ranked as the world's 36th most visited in the world, with over 4.95 million arrivals for the year.

 Tourism brings revenue to Florence, but also creates certain problems.
 The Ponte Vecchio, The San Lorenzo Market and Santa Maria Novella are plagued by pickpockets.
 The province of Florence receives roughly 13 million visitors per year and in peak seasons, popular locations may become overcrowded as a result.
 In 2015, Mayor Dario Nardella expressed concern over visitors who arrive on buses, stay only a few hours, spend little money but contribute significantly to overcrowding.
 "No museum visit, just a photo from the square, the bus back and then on to Venice ...
-We don’t want tourists like that", he said.
+We don't want tourists like that", he said.

 Some tourists are less than respectful of the city's cultural heritage, according to Nardella.
 In June 2017, he instituted a programme of spraying church steps with water to prevent tourists from using such areas as picnic spots.
 While he values the benefits of tourism, he claims that there has been "an increase among those who sit down on church steps, eat their food and leave rubbish strewn on them", he explained.
 To boost the sale of traditional foods, the mayor had introduced legislation (enacted in 2016) that requires restaurants to use typical Tuscan products and rejected McDonald's application to open a location in the Piazza del Duomo.

 In October 2021, Florence was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award along with Bordeaux, Copenhagen, Dublin, Ljubljana, Palma de Mallorca and Valencia.